Zoloti Vorota (Kyiv Metro)

 The original design plans for the station called for a clean utilitarian structure typical of metro stations of that period.
 Due to the efforts of the city's chief architect Mykola Zharikov, the design was scrapped in favor of one that resembles an ancient Kievan Rus' temple by Borys Zhezherin, Vadym Zhezherin, and Zharikov himself.
 Such a design was a particularly risky feat, since Ukraine was a part of the secular Soviet Union at the time of the station's construction.
-Vadym Zhezherin and Mykola Zharikov, among the other artists and architects of the station, were bestowed the State Prize of Ukraine in the Field of Architecture for their work in 1991.
+Zhezherin and Zharikov, among the other artists and architects of the station, were bestowed the State Prize of Ukraine in the Field of Architecture for their work in 1991.

 The Zoloti Vorota features 80 distinct mosaic pieces and images depicting the history of Kievan Rus'.
 In 2011, the station's mosaics were listed as "newly discovered objects of cultural heritage" by the city's Department of Cultural Heritage.
 The station is regarded as one of the most impressive metro stations in Europe, being placed on a list compiled by The Daily Telegraph in 2013.